 On arrival you will be asked to complete a safety questionnaire.
 This is to ensure it is safe for you to have the scan.
 You can also complete this questionnaire online prior to your appointment here.

-It is not safe for certain people with metal in their bodies to have an MRI due to the strong magnetic field.
+It is not safe for certain people with certain metallic implants to have an MRI due to the strong magnetic field.
 Any implanted medical devices such as pacemakers, insulin pumps, brain aneurysm clips, ear implants or metallic foreign bodies may exclude a patient from having an MRI.

 An MRI may be unsuited to those that suffer from any of the following: